replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## namespace

 The `namespace` key specifies an alternative namespace where the app manager installs the Helm chart.
 By default, if no alternative namespace is provided, then the Helm chart is installed in the same namespace as the admin console.
+The `namespace` attribute can be parsed by template functions.
+For more information about template functions, see [About template function contexts](template-functions-about).

 If you specify a namespace in the HelmChart `namespace` field, you must also include the same namespace in the `additionalNamespaces` field of the Application custom resource manifest file.
 The app manager creates the namespaces listed in the `additionalNamespaces` field during installation.
 For more information, see [additionalNamespaces](custom-resource-application#additionalnamespaces) in _Application_.